pallets/click/docs/options.rst

 Adding options to commands can be accomplished by the :func:`option` decorator.
-Since options can come in various different versions there have a ton of parameters to configure their behavior.
+Since options can come in various different versions there are a ton of parameters to configure their behavior.

 Basic Value Options
 -------------------